liplan/signaltobook/README.md

 The script uses the standard `sqlite3` module and the `fpdf` package for PDF creation.
 If the database is encrypted, provide the accompanying `config.json` so the script can unlock it.
+The configuration file may either contain a base64 encoded `key` field or an `encryptedKey` field with the key already encoded as hex.

 ## Interactive mode